 Is it true that there are vegetables that grow in clay soil?
 Absolutely yes!
 You know clay has its advantages but is suitable for vegetables is not one of them.
 So when I discovered some vegetables do well in clay, I felt like shouting “Yippee!”
 And I swore to share them with you.
 So, if you want to know about crops for clay soil, hold on right there.

 Why Is Clay Soil Frustrating?

 First, I am sure you would like to know what makes clay so stubborn about growing greens.
 Now, Plants (and helpful microbes) will need oxygen to access essential nutrients.
 However, naturally, clay soil is highly compacted and dense thus, it has little aeration.
-Therefore, growing plants hardly reach the nutrients and makes planting in clay soil extremely difficult.
+Therefore, growing plants hardly reach the nutrients, making planting clay soil extremely difficult.
 It drains water poorly, and instances of standing water are ever so common in wet weather.
 Come to spring, and it further irritates crops by taking forever to warm.
 The bottom line is that even the most daring crop will find it very hard to survive such challenging conditions.

 You can make claymore vegetable-friendly by Improving it.
 How?
 Here are some approaches I take:

 Add Grit, Sand, or Fine Gravel

 This is a straightforward way to breathe life into your stubborn clay.
 Adding these materials to improve aeration.
 But there’s a catch: These components are expensive and largely impractical, especially on a large scale.
 Still, even if you have a small yard, you need significant quantities of these materials.

 Applying Rough organic materials can help aerate it.
-I am talking about items like straw, chopped leaves, garden compost, and even weathered compost.
+I am talking about straw, chopped leaves, garden compost, and even weathered compost.
 These materials also build fertility.

 Mulch protects your damp earth from impact.
 This improves soil moisture levels while reducing weeds.
 If your mulch is sourced from organic materials, you get a bonus of better fertility.
 All in all, improving clay soil gives terrific results.
 The problem is that it takes time.
 Okay?
 Very good!
 Now, let’s me introduce your long-awaited crops that thrive well in clay soil (vegetables)

 Vegetables That Grow In Clay Soil